Myhael76/public-webmethods-lab/projects/03.util.001.run-wm-install-helper/readme.md

 - Test it by calling 08-test-2-bash-in-existing-container.bat
 - Close the existing container by calling 02-down.bat
 - Call 08-test-1-bash-in-new-container.bat to run an ad-hoc container linked to the host docker daemon

+## Use cases

+This project may be used to play around with installer, update manager in order to author installation and update scripts